merkouris148/adaptation-procedure-misinformation-games/readme.md

 #### Normal form games (Utilities dictionaries)

 The `.mg` file should contain `n + 1`  utilities dictionaries, which encode `n + 1` normal form games.
-The first dictionary is regarded as the *actual* (or objective) game.
-The i-th game is the game of the (objective) i-th player.
+The first dictionary (the "0-th" game) is regarded as the *actual* (or objective) game.
+The i-th game is the subjective game of the i-th player.
 Each line contains a single payoff vector, the j-th number is the payoff of the j-th player.
 The sequence that the payoff vectors are written is fixed and follows the sequence that GAMBIT enumerates the strategy profiles (see [here](https://gambitproject.readthedocs.io/en/latest/formats.html#structure-of-the-body-list-of-payoffs)).
 The enumeration of the strategy profiles follows an "reverse" lexicographical order, e.g. `(1, 1), (2, 1), (1, 2), (2, 2)`.
 Consider the first normal form game of the above file.

 ```python
 # game 0 utilities